edgranau/weather-service/README.md

 - Working code and instructions provided as zip or hosted on Github
 - Running code hosted or instructions to build and run locally provided.

+## Solution

+My solution is composed of two parts:

+- An `express` app that:
+  - exposes the `/v1/weather` endpoint
+  - handles the calls to the 3rd party weather services
+  - uses a `redis` client to cache the results
+- A `redis` server that handles the data caching

+The `express` application and `redis` server are coordinated via `docker-compose`.